 What Will You Do With Twitter Edits?

 First of all, Twitter edits should be quick and easy.
 Twitter is the fastest pace social network.
 Therefore having the ability to quickly change a tweet within a quick time period (seconds) would be a huge win for many users.
-Many users say these edits would make them happy on Twitter.
+Many users say these edits would make them happier on Twitter.

 It reminds me of the birthdays on Twitter that came about years ago.
 You can easily edit those out so people won’t know your birthdate but many leave it in.